exercism/go/concepts/constants/introduction.md

 # Introduction

-Constants are variables that are set to a value at compile time and cannot be reassigned.
+Constants are values set at compile time and cannot be reassigned.
-Use the `const` keyword to declare a constant:
+Use the `const` keyword to declare a single constant:

 ```go
 const greeting = "hello"
 ```

 Multiple constants can be declared in a block.
-Within a block, a constant without an explicit value repeats the previous expression:
+Within a block, a constant without an explicit value set repeats the previous expression:

 ```go
 const (